shangeth/DRL-Navigator/Report.md

 # Agent
 DQN Agent was used to approximate the value function.
+DQN agents return the value of a state action pair with approximation from neural networks.
+DQn has experience replay which breaks order of experience and keeps track of buffer of (S(t), A(t), R(t+1), S(t+1)).
+Samples are sampled randomly from the buffer when the model is trained.
+Fixed Q targes make sure that the parameters are not shifted towards a moving target and id updated after every n episodes.
+DOuble DQN helps to avoid oversetimation of action.

 ```
 class QNetwork(nn.Module):
     def __init__(self, state_size=37, action_size=4, seed=0):